SarthakMakhija/tech-lessons/_posts/2021-10-27-code-without-tests.md

 ...

-If there were unit tests, we could have run them every time on every change and it would have been way quicker than running the entire application N times.
+If there were unit tests, we could have run them every time on every change, and it would have been way quicker than running the entire application N times.
 There is a strange part that I don't seem to understand, I will explain.
 If the argument for not writing tests or deferring writing tests is "lack of time", then, where would you get time for running the application N times to validate if a change has worked.

+**Provide ability to move fast under pressure**

+Automated tests provide the ability to move fast under pressure.
+Let's say a production defect is found and  if we have unit tests, we are SAFE.
+Under production issue pressure what we don't want to do is make a small problem explode into a bigger one.
+With unit tests in place, all we do is -
+- replicate the issue by adding a failing test
+- make the necessary code changes to pass the test
+- run the entire test suite, if all is "green", we are good

+*Important Side note:* What we also don't want to do is "just write UI tests in a web application".
+We need quick feedback for any changes that we make in the code, and it becomes even more essential to figure out what kind of tests would make more sense for a given situation.

+For instance, if there is a method which sorts all the "orders" based on "order date".
+It does not make sense to test it as a part of some UI based test, all this method does is "sorting of a collection based on an attribute".
+Just add unit tests for the use-case and that is good enough to prove that a part of the functionality (sorting) is working fine.

 **Act as documentation**